LLNL/CallFlow/README.md

 ```

 The installation places a binary, called `callflow` inside the
-/PATH/TO/INSTALL/bin, which can exported to the $PATH environment variable.
+/PATH/TO/INSTALL/bin, which can be exported to the $PATH environment variable.

 ## Sample Data